 Manchester VA Medical Center

-Ritamarie Moscola works in the Geriatric Medicine department for the Manchester VA Medical Center which covers the greater Manchester area.
+Dr. Moscola works in the Geriatric Medicine department for the Manchester VA Medical Center which covers the greater Manchester area.
 She is well versed in both routine senior healthcare, as well as aging related illnesses.

-Ritamarie chose to get involved with the Steering Committee because she knew that she could bring valuable insight to the committee as well as her passion to make positive impacts on the quality of life of New Hampshire’s elderly population.
+Dr. Moscola chose to get involved with the Steering Committee because she knew that she could bring valuable insight to the committee as well as her passion to make positive impacts on the quality of life of New Hampshire’s elderly population.

 Since joining the Steering Committee, she has served as a UNH PROJECT ECHO Subject Matter Expert and joined the No Wrong Door System Task Force.
 She also met her goal of obtaining her Amateur Radio license and certification in Morse Code transmission.